 LA 72 Hogar, Tenosique Tabasco

-“Walking The Beast” is a collaborative investigative art project with current Central American refugees traveling through Mexico and with unaccompanied immigrant minors currently living in foster care in Oakland California.
+“Walking The Beast” is a collaborative investigative art project with current Central American refugees traveling through Mexico.
+We will continue its' investigation in 2020 with support from the Creative Capital Grant awarded for this project. **

 For 3,000 miles Central American refugees ride on the train, also known as the “Beast” in hopes of making it into the United States.
 The frequency of kidnapping, extortion, human trafficking, rape, and homicide puts Central American migrants’ plight in Mexico atop the list of the Western Hemisphere’s worst humanitarian emergencies.
 It is reported that six out of ten women are raped, over 20,000 immigrants a year are kidnapped, and over 70,000 were reported missing in the last six years.
 In June of 2014 it was reported that an unprecedented 50,000 unaccompanied minors from Central America had arrived at the U.S. border escaping extreme violence and economic hardship.
 Like the present situation in Europe, refugees from Central America were demonized as invaders.
 The root causes of this migration remain hidden from our current news feeds and circles of discussion.